 My heart felt like wax in the blazing sun and I was on the verge of becoming a spectacle in the park.
-I arose and walked back up to the wall to say goodbye and ran my fingers over the engraved names-Lance and Lynn and Vince--as if I could communicate with them in some kind of spiritual Braille.
-I wanted them to know that God, duty, honor and country will always remain the noblest calling.
+I arose and walked back up to the wall to say goodbye and ran my fingers over the engraved names-Lance and Lynn and Vince--as if T could communicate with them in some kind of spiritual Braille.
+I wanted them to know that God. duty, honor and country will always remain the noblest calling.

-Revisionist history from elite draft dodgers trying to justify their own actions will never change that.
-I have been a productive member of society since the day I left Vietnam.
-I am proud of what I did there, and I am especially proud of my friends--heroes who voluntarily, enthusiastically their gave all. demonstrated no greater love to a nation whose highbrow opinion makers are still trying to disayow them.
-May names. indelibly engraved on that memorial wall, likewise be found in the Book of Life.
+Revisionist history from elite draft dodgers trying to

+justify their own actions will never change that.
+I have been a productive member of society since the day I left I am proud of Vietnam. what I did there, and I am especially proud of my friends--heroes who voluntarily, enthusiastically gave their all.
+Thev demonstrated no greater love to a nation whose highbrow opinion makers are still trying to disavow them.
+May their names, indelibly engraved on that memorial wall, likewise be found in the Book of Life.